Seyed Ali Miraee

-Ali Miraee (born Seyed Ali Miraee in Tehran in 1979) is a cartoonist and illustrator for economic, political, cultural, and professional newspapers, magazines and Books.
+Ali Miraee (born Seyed Ali Miraee; in 18 July 1979) is an Iranian cartoonist and illustrator for economic, political, cultural, and professional newspapers, magazines and Books.

 He is particularly known for his work for the Shargh daily, Etemad newspaper and Tanz-o-Caricature magazine.

 Career

 Ali Miraee started his artistic activity with the "Humor & Caricature Monthly" and won his first prestigious international award in 1995, from the second Tehran International Cartoon Biennial.

 What distinguishes him from other cartoonists is his mastery of different categories of cartoons.
 He has received world-renowned awards in various branches of cartoons, such as portrait caricature, comic strip, editorial cartoon and black cartoon in from Romania, Canada, South Korea, Poland, Italy, Belgium, Czech, Colombia, China, Turkey, Montenegro, Cyprus, Greece, Brazil, Mexico, Turkey, Serbia, etc. Although most of his specialties is funny cartoon.

 The subjects of Ali Miraee's cartoons also reflect his vision and judgment of the world around him, which has made him an artist with a unique vision.
 Many of his cartoons are about religion and superstition, and this is significant given that he lives in a country with religious authority.